 We mentioned earlier that EQ Bank is dedicated to a single purpose and it makes sure to fulfill that purpose better than any other financial institution.
 Well, saving is what EQ Bank is built for.
 So, unsurprisingly this is where EQ Bank shines.

 EQ Bank offers two financial products: their unique EQ Bank Savings Plus Account and the Guaranteed Investment Certificate, or GIC.
 So, without further delay, let’s dive into EQ Bank’s offerings.

 The Savings Plus Account is EQ Bank’s flagship product.
-Its key feature is an astronomical (by savings account standards) interest rate of 1.50%*.
-Given the average interest rate on a Canadian savings account is less than 1%, EQ Bank offers its customers over twice the interest on the same deposit.
-What is more, EQ Bank requires no account minimum, so you can take advantage of EQ Bank’s high-yield savings account regardless of your financial circumstances.
+Its key feature is an astronomical (by savings account standards) interest rate of 2.50%*.
+EQ Bank requires no account minimum, so you can take advantage of EQ Bank’s high-yield savings account regardless of your financial circumstances.
 EQ Bank calculates interest daily and pays interest monthly.